anchpop/wise_mans_haskell/book.md

                     \allows a channel name with a space."
 ```

-Yes, I'm serious!
-Replace this `pendingWith` with a spec test to see that our function won't accept a channel with a space like `"#haskell programming"`.
-We haven't implemented checking for spaces yet, so your test will fail until we do.
+Now, replace this `pendingWith` with a spec test to see that our function won't accept a channel with a space like `"#haskell programming"`.
+We haven't implemented checking for spaces yet, so this test should fail until we do.
 It's always a good idea to write a test for features you haven't implemented yet, so you won't forget.
 Also, you may have noticed the backslashes inside this string.
-That's how you spread strings across multiple lines, which I like to do because I try to avoid any of my lines being more than 120 characters long.
+That's how you spread strings across multiple lines, which can be used to make your code easier to read.

 ---